spring-jdbc-crud/simplejdbcmapper/README.md

 **@Column**

-Properties that need be persisted to the database will need @Column annotation unless the property is already annotated with one of the other annotations (@Id, @Version, @CreatedOn @CreatedBy @UpdatedOn @UpdatedBy). @Column can be used along with the other annotations to map a property to a non default column name.
-The default column name is camel case property name converted to underscore case name. **Note that column names with spaces are not supported.**
+Properties that need be persisted to the database will need @Column annotation unless the property is already annotated with one of the other annotations (@Id, @Version, @CreatedOn @CreatedBy @UpdatedOn @UpdatedBy). @Column can be used along with the other annotations to map a property to a non-default column name.
+The default column name is camel case property name converted to underscore case name (e.g., property 'lastName' maps to column 'last_name' by default).

 @Column
 This will map the property to a column using the default naming convention of camel case to underscore case.
 For example property 'lastName' will map to column 'last_name' by default.

 @Column(name="somecolumnname")
-This will map the property to the column specified by the 'name' attribute.
+This will map the property to the column specified by the 'name' attribute.  **Note that column names with spaces are not supported.**

 @Column(sqlType = somesqltype)
 Use this in cases when you need to override the database metadata sqltype.
 For example some postgres drivers for column definition 'TIMESTAMP WITH TIMEZONE' return Types.TIMESTAMP instead of Types.TIMESTAMP_WITH_TIMEZONE, which causes conversion failures when used with java type OffsetDateTime.
 You can use the above attribute to override the database metadata sqlType.